-The academic track of SP Jain’s BDS program is made of a blend of core, ethics and employability skills and industry-collaborated projects.
+The academic track of SP Jain’s Bachelor of Data Science (BDS) program is made of a blend of core, ethics and employability skills and industry-collaborated projects.
 Our curriculum is built on the principle that subjects get more and more specialised as you progress through the program.

 The subjects undertaken in the first year of the program build a strong, general foundation in data science, math and computer science.